Acidooo/Auto-Page-Refresher/README.md

 <br/>

-Then [click here](https://github.com/Acidooo/Auto-Page-Refresher/raw/master/Auto%20Page%20Refresher.user.js) and you should be prompted to install Auto Page Refresher.
+Then [click here](https://github.com/Acidooo/Auto-Page-Refresher/raw/master/Auto%20Page%20Refresher.user.js) and you should be prompted to install the script.